Skip advert

 Advertisement - Article continues below

-Under the bonnet, it features a unique 800bhp 5.2-litre dry sump supercharged V8, capable of a redline in excess of 7500rpm.
-Driving the rear wheels only via an 8-speed dual-clutch transmission, it incorporates a new Variable Traction Control system available in track mode, designed to make its high output as accessible as possible.
+Driving the rear wheels only via an 8-speed dual-clutch transmission, the GTD also gets a new Variable Traction Control system, available in track mode and designed to make its high output as accessible as possible.

 While its design is a clear evolution of the latest Mustang GT, the vast majority of its bodywork is new, constructed from carbonfibre for weight savings.
 Elements such as a carbonfibre driveshaft (also seen in the GT500) keep weight to a minimum, while reducing the centre of gravity and contributing to near-perfect 50:50 weight distribution.
 Dramatic aero aside, a track width almost four inches wider than that of the standard Mustang GT certainly gives it some visual purpose.